-How GEICO Investigates A Claim
+How GEICO Investigates Your Insurance Claim

 When someone reports an accident to GEICO, a liability examiner is assigned to investigate the accident thoroughly to ensure that we handle everyone's claim properly.
 This process is called the liability investigation.